Loahit5101/GPU-Accelerated-Monocular-Visual-Odometry/README.md

 Work in progress

-Contains Python and C++ scripts to perform Monocular Visual odometry using OpenCv on the KITTI odometry dataset.
+Contains Python and C++ scripts to perform Monocular Visual odometry using OpenCV on the KITTI odometry dataset.